 Breast cancer in men is rare.
 Male breast cancer accounts for less than 1% of all breast cancers.

 The cause of breast cancer in men is not clear.
 But there are risk factors that make breast cancer more likely in men:

 - Exposure to radiation

-- Higher estrogen levels due to factors such as heavy drinking, cirrhosis, obesity, and some medicines to treat prostate cancer
+- Higher estrogen levels due to factors such as heavy drinking, cirrhosis, and obesity

 - Heredity, such as a family history of breast cancer, mutated BRCA1 or BRCA2 gene, and certain genetic disorders, such as Klinefelter syndrome